ibm-cloud-docs/codeengine/build-tutorial-buildpacks.md

 {: #submit-buildrun}
 {: step}

-Now that you have created a build configuration, you can run a build based on that build configuration by using the [`ibmcloud ce build submit`](/docs/codeengine?topic=codeengine-cli#cli-buildrun-submit) command.
+Now that your build configuration is created, you can run a build based on that build configuration by using the [`ibmcloud ce build submit`](/docs/codeengine?topic=codeengine-cli#cli-buildrun-submit) command.
 In the following example, reference the `tutorial-build` build configuration and submit the build run.
 The system generates a unique build run name.
 You can optionally provide a name for your build run by using the `--name` option, which can be helpful as the name of the build run is required for obtaining build run details.
 In this example, the system automatically generates the build run name.

 ```
 ibmcloud ce buildrun submit --build tutorial-build